 Trekking Pole Holders and Ice Axe Loop

-Gossamer Gear has included a pair of trekking pole holders on the new Gorilla that make it convenient to stow your poles when you want to keep your hands free.
+Gossamer Gear includes a pair of trekking pole holders on the Gorilla that make it convenient to stow your poles when you want to keep your hands free.
 The tips of your poles slide into two plastic loops at the base of the pack, while the tops can be lashed to the side of your pack using the upper compression strap or a cord lock attached to one of the Gorilla’s external lash points.
-The same holds for securing an ice axe to the pack using the off-center ice axe loop.
+The same holds for securing an ice ax to the pack using the off-center ice ax loop.

 While the Gossamer Gear Gorilla Backpack is technically frameless, it carries as well as more conventional internal packs due to its size, dimensions, and the use of an ultralight aluminum stay that provides all of the benefits of an internal frame, without the extra weight.

-Weighing just 3.4 ounces, the stay slides into two narrow fabric tubes on either side of the hydration pocket and is secured in place with a velcro strap as shown below.
+Weighing just 3.4 ounces, the stay slides into two narrow fabric tubes that terminate in the hip belt (for optimum load transfer) and is secured in place with a velcro strap as shown below.
 While you can remove the stay to save weight, most people leave it in because it’s so lightweight.

-The bottom of the stay is flush with the bottom of the hip belt, helping transfer the load directly to your hip bones and lumbar area.
-The curvature of stay can be changed by bending it to conform to the curve of your back, but it fits most people as is, without any modification.
+The curvature of stay can be changed by bending it to conform to the curve of your back, but it is pre-bent to fit most people as is, without any modification.